Tolo789/Libft/README.md

 NOTES:
-1) GET_NEXT_LINE
+1) GET_NEXT_LINE:
-	- the function works even without a terminating newLine;
+	- the function works even without a terminating newLine into the file;

 	- calling the functions in the following loop enables to read and display all the file: while (get_next_line(fd, &str) > 0)